Digital-Data-Co/forge-docs/src/administration-guide/configuration.md

 ## Frequently asked questions

-### 1. How to configure a public URL for Semaphore UI
+### 1. How to configure a public URL for Forge UI

-If you use nginx or other web server before Semaphore, you should provide configuration option `web_host`.
+If you use nginx or other web server before Forge, you should provide configuration option `web_host`.

-For example you configured NGINX on the server which proxies queries to Semaphore.
+For example you configured NGINX on the server which proxies queries to Forge.

-Server address `https://example.com` and you proxies all queries `https://example.com/semaphore` to Semaphore.
+Server address `https://example.com` and you proxies all queries `https://example.com/semaphore` to Forge.

 Your `web_host` will be `https://example.com/semaphore`.